H0rn0chse/OneDriveGitBot/README.md

  * [Commands](#commands)
  * [Bot Setup](#bot-setup)

 This discord bot syncs a OneDrive folder with a git repository.
 This is useful for projects with users, which don't have a technical background and have issues with using git.
 The bot is limited to a one directional sync.
-This is for example in game dev projects useful, where each artists works on its own pieces and no sync from git to OneDrive is required.
+This limits the use cases: e.g game dev projects, where each artists works on its own artworks and no sync from git to OneDrive is required.

 ## Commands
 The commands need to start with !gj.
 Due to concurrency issues only one command can run at once.